xianghuiluo/TechnicalNotes/articles/wireguard.md

 wg genkey > private.key
 wg pubkey < private.key > public.key
 ```
-Now the files *private.key* and *public.key* in the */etc/wireguard/* folder contains the private key and the public key of the server respectively.
+Now the files *private.key* and *public.key* in the */etc/wireguard/* folder contain the private key and the public key of the server respectively.

 ### Server Configuration File